 |Children are better protected the longer they can stay in each phase.
 Keep children in each seat up to the maximum age/weight/height limits before moving to the next phase.
 ALL children younger than age 13 years should ride properly restrained in the back seat.|

-For more information or questions, contact one of the Texas Department of Public Safety certified Child Passenger Safety Seat Technician Instructors (CPSTI) below:
+For more information or questions, contact the Texas Department of Public Safety certified Child Passenger Safety Seat Technician Instructor (CPSTI) below: